imhazige/myblog/_posts/2018-04-27-ssh-shell-command-you-must-know.md

 ### ssh to remote server
 First is common and important to login to remote linux server via ssh.
-On mac, ssh and scp command is included natively. for Window, you can install git client, which will include the ssh client.

 To login to a remote server:
 ```shell